elastic/integrations/packages/checkpoint_harmony_endpoint/docs/README.md

 To use this integration generate an API Key.
 API key consists of Client ID and Secret Key.
 Users can create API Keys by browsing to Infinity Portal at GLOBAL SETTINGS > API Keys.
 When creating an API Key, make sure that Service is set to Logs as a Service.

-Refer to Check Point's Infinity API Guide to create an API key: https://app.swaggerhub.com/apis-docs/Check-Point/infinity-events-api/1.0.0#/Authentication/getAuthToken
+To create an API key please refer to Check Point's [Infinity API Guide](https://app.swaggerhub.com/apis-docs/Check-Point/infinity-events-api/1.0.0#/Authentication/getAuthToken)

 ### Following are optional parameters which are used for fine-tuning:

-1. Initial Interval: Initial interval at which the logs will be pulled.
+1. Initial Interval: Initial interval for which existing logs will be pulled.
-2. Interval: Interval at which the logs will be pulled.
+2. Interval: Interval at which new logs will be pulled.
 3. Limit: Sets the number of results to return per API search query.
 4. Page Limit: Sets the number of results to return per page, in API search query.